knative/docs/docs/serving/README.md

 ## Getting Started

 To get started with Serving, check out one of the [hello world](../samples/serving.md) sample projects.
-These projects use the `Service` resource, which manages all of the details for you.
+These projects use the `Service` resource, which manages all the details for you.

 With the `Service` resource, a deployed service will automatically have a